reduxframework/redux-framework/readme.txt

 = 4.3.19 =
 * Fixed: Extendify menu item appearing when it should not.
-* Fixed: Blank page template would cause fatal error.
+* Fixed: Blank page template would cause a fatal error.
 * Release date: September 30, 2022

 = 4.3.18 =